“It is like a ladder in the midst of our home whereby we may ascend and descend” – Zohar

 Our task is to become ‘self’ conscious and pass on the teachings of the Tradition, and to make it real, each in our own way.

 Z’ev ben Shimon Halevi, also known as Warren Kenton, died on 21 September 2020 at the age of 87.
 He is survived by his wife of 33 years, Rebekah.
-A man of wisdom and spiritual stature together with a sense of humour and practical nature, he used his long life to the full in his task of updating and clarifying the tradition of Kabbalah for our times.
+A man of wisdom and spiritual stature together with a sense of humor and practical nature, he used his long life to the full in his task of updating and clarifying the tradition of Kabbalah for our times.

 Born into a traditional Jewish family in London on 8 January 1933 he spent much of his childhood in the area around High Wycombe where his family moved to avoid the bombing in the Second World War.
-It was here in the Chiltern hills, where the rich history of the area, the beauty of the fields and woods and the impact of the war left a deep impression on him.
+It was here in the Chiltern Hills, where the rich history of the area, the beauty of the fields and woods and the impact of the war left a deep impression on him.

 He chose to spend his national service first in mental hospitals and then in a large London teaching hospital, during which time he observed human psychology in life and death at first hand.
 He then returned to his love of art and took up a scholarship at the Royal Academy and School of Painting and after that found employment in theatre workshops.
 His time there gave him the practical skills to improvise and invent from all manner of materials, an aptitude which brought him much pleasure, continuing into his old age and evident in the extensive collection of tools and raw materials he left behind.

 His early enthusiasm for telescopes developed into an interest in astrology and esoteric teachings.
-He went on to explore the inner dimensions of various religions and philosophies, but soon realised there was only one Teaching, and that was universal.
+He went on to explore the inner dimensions of various religions and philosophies but soon realized there was only one Teaching, and that was universal.
 It was in a Gurdjieff-Ouspensky school that he met a friend who instructed a small study group in astrology and introduced him to Kabbalah and the Tree of Life.
-He recognised and remembered the Tree of Life and saw its precision in explaining how the microcosm and the macrocosm came together.
+He recognized and remembered the Tree of Life and saw its precision in explaining how the microcosm and the macrocosm came together.
 It was here that the extended form of the Tree of life was reformulated and called Jacob’s Ladder.
 He started to look deeper into his own Jewish heritage and found hidden treasures in its traditions and vast mythology.
 Teaching and writing about Kabbalah became his life’s work.

 His specific calling was to update the tradition of Kabbalah.
-He recognised the need to clear away the complexity and mystification that had accumulated over many centuries and to apply its universal principles to topics such as psychology, astrology, religion and science.
+He recognized the need to clear away the complexity and mystification that had accumulated over many centuries and to apply its universal principles to topics such as psychology, astrology, religion, and science.
 His particular contribution was to describe and fill in the triads of the Tree of Life diagram and to set out the Tree of the Psyche in great detail.
-His work on the Jacob’s Ladder diagram revealed how the physical, psychological, spiritual and divine worlds interact so that we, as Divine organs of perception, might ‘aid God to behold God’.
+His work on Jacob’s Ladder diagram revealed how the physical, psychological, spiritual and divine worlds interact so that we, as Divine organs of perception, might ‘aid God to behold God’.
 His legacy is an integrated system and a contemplative working method.

 While Halevi passed on the tradition of Kabbalah in his writings, he also ran study groups and meditations in his iconic ‘room’, filled with diagrams, sacred objects and bookshelves of esoterica and of course, his beloved telescopes.
 The same ‘room’ moved with him though all his various homes.
 His teaching was marked by its relevance to life experience and history, together with the vital element of humour, a tradition deeply embedded in Jewish culture.
 His telling of jokes is memorable.

-Over 50 years, he taught groups, ran workshops and lectured in other schools, such as the Theosophical Society and the Temenos Academy of which he was a fellow.
-He taught in many countries including Europe, North and South America, Japan, Israel, Egypt, Australia and South Africa and also led pilgrimages to sacred sites.
-Halevi’s school, the Kabbalah Society, is also called the Toledano Tradition, which refers to its lineage from classical Spanish Kabbalah and reflects the time in medieval Toledo when Jews, Christians and Muslims lived in peace and exchanged ideas.
+Over 50 years, he taught groups, ran workshops, and lectured in other schools, such as the Theosophical Society and the Temenos Academy of which he was a fellow.
+He taught in many countries including Europe, North and South America, Japan, Israel, Egypt, Australia, and South Africa, and also led pilgrimages to sacred sites.
+Halevi’s school, the Kabbalah Society, is also called the Toledano Tradition, which refers to its lineage from classical Spanish Kabbalah and reflects the time in medieval Toledo when Jews, Christians, and Muslims lived in peace and exchanged ideas.